taisei-project/taisei/doc/BUILD.rst

 operating system's package manager.

 For consistency, we tend to release Taisei using exclusively built-in packages.
 However, you can also use system dependencies as well.
-There's a tradeoff in consistency and reproduceability for speed and ease of use.
+There's a tradeoff in consistency and reproducibility for speed and ease of use.

 This is controlled through the ``--wrap-mode`` flag with ``meson``.
 (More on that later.)